 The Disclosure Committee has adopted a disclosure policy addressing, among other things, the following matters:

-The Trustees established an Investment Committee comprised of three Trustees, each of whom is an Independent Trustee.
+The Board of Trustees has established an Investment Committee, which consists of three Trustees, each of whom is an Independent Trustee.
 Subject at all times to the provisions of the Declaration of Trust, and to any other regulations or resolutions that the Trustees may adopt, the Investment Committee is responsible for:

-(c) to the extent authorized by the Board of Trustees, to authorize proposed transactions and make investments on behalf of the Trust.
+- to the extent authorized by the Board of Trustees, to authorize proposed transactions and make investments on behalf of Artis.

-The Committee will carry out these responsibilities with a view to achieving the Trust’s strategic objectives of acquiring a portfolio of quality assets and delivering the benefits of such asset ownership to unitholders.
+The Committee will carry out these responsibilities with a view to achieving the Artis’ strategic objectives of acquiring a portfolio of quality assets and delivering the benefits of such asset ownership to unitholders.